celestiaorg/congest/README.md

 By default, all nodes have all the message traces enabled.
-These can be fetched via the normal mechanisms supported by the tracer (such as pushing to an s3 bucket), however we can also call
+These can be fetched via the normal mechanisms supported by the tracer (such as pushing to an s3 bucket), however, if only a single trace file is needed, we can also call

 ```sh
 source download_traces.sh validator-1 consensus_block.jsonl
 ```

+The trace collection process is triggered via the `make down` command, however manually triggering it is also possible by calling `source collect_traces.sh`.

 ### Cleaning up the test instances

-The tests *should* destroy themselves after 30 minutes, however its safest to check up on this or by manually calling
+The experiments currently do not have an automatic way to shut down the instances!!!!
+Users must call the below steps to shut down all of the instances.

 ```sh
 make down
 ```

-which will ask pulumi to destroy all the nodes.
+which will ask pulumi to destroy all the nodes after it starts the trace collection process.
 If configured properly and if the cloud provider's api is working then this should work.
+This command also refreshes pulumi's deployment after closing.
+It's definitely possible that some instances don't fully shut down, in which case `make down` should be called again.
 It's still a good idea to check the output of this command to ensure that all resources were properly destroyed.